-Passover, the most important Jewish festival, is celebrated in a grand way.
-The celebrations have a traditional touch.
-During the Seder meal, organized as a part of the tradition of Pesach, the entire family shares a lavish meal together.
-Apart from that, many other activities are also incorporated, like telling the story and history of Passover, singing songs and chanting prayers.
-Prayers add a religious spark to the Passover celebration.
-Jews chant them with the aim of thanking the almighty for bestowing them with such a gleeful day.
+Commemorating the liberation of Israelite Jews from Egypt, Passover is the most important Jewish festival that is celebrated with great zeal and enthusiasm.
+Though this occasion is marked by gaiety and fanfare, the religious tradition and rituals are still observed with great precision.
+Prayers, as in any religious festivals, have extreme significance in Passover.
+During the Seder meal, which is organized as a part of the tradition of Pesach, the entire family enjoys a lavish meal together.
+Though a cozy and fun time, it's a custom to remember the hardships suffered by the Jews during the feast.
+Prayers and Passover songs are of great significance.
+Prayers not only add a religious spark to the Passover celebration, but also make this occasion special.
+People chant prayers in between the Seder and after that.
 Many religious prayers are written and recited during the Pesach holiday.
 Go through the Passover prayer given below and read it on the festival, along with your family members, to thank God and ask for his blessings.

 All but crushed by their enslavement, they yet recalled the far-off memory of a happier past.